-This ad ran mostly in the magazine in Sunday papers.
-It’s from a time where (believe it or not) not every house was wired for cable television and many folks had antennas which tapped into signals from their local television stations.
+Now this is a really old ad.
+It ran mostly in the magazine in Sunday papers.
+It’s from a time where (believe it or not) not every house was wired for cable television and well before internet streaming.
+Many folks had antennas which tapped into signals from their local television stations.
 Most televisions of the time came with a pair of “rabbit ears” for those without a rooftop antenna.

 It was also a time (well before DirectTV) when the rich and famous put big 6-foot satellite dishes in their backyards, to tap into the mass of signals they could view from all sorts of satellite communications.
 Those huge disks were a sign of wealth and savvy.
 This ad played to that short-lived status symbol.
 As the ad copy states: “The GFX-100 looks like an outdoor satellite ‘dish’”